pnuehrenberg/vassi/docs/source/4_import_data.rst

     These methods have a :code:`copy=False` parameter to control whether a new trajectory is created or the original one is modified in place.
     Only sorted trajectories can be interpolated.

 Interpolation can also be used for temporal resampling.
-Without providing a :code:`timestep` argument, the trajectory is resampled to its inferred :code:`timestep`.
-Alternatily, you can pass a :code:`timestep` parameter when initializing the :code:`Trajectory` object:
+Without providing a :code:`timestep` argument, the trajectory is resampled to its inferred :attr:`~vassi.data_structures.trajectory.Trajectory.timestep`.
+Alternatily, you can set it during :class:`~vassi.data_structures.trajectory.Trajectory` initialization:

 .. jupyter-execute::